Aakash091-dark/AarogyaCraft/README.md

-# AarogyaCraft - A fully customized Management Platform 📊
+# AarogyaCraft 📊

-Welcome to the AarogyaCraft - A Complete Managemnt System Solution !
+Welcome to the AarogyaCraft - A Complete Management System Solution !
 This repository is a monorepo containing full stack AI powered  management system.
 Follow this guide to understand the structure, setup, and development workflow.
 ---

 ## 📁 Project Overview ##